 Every vehicle has a suspension system which links all the wheels and tires to it.
 What you must realize is that this suspension system is not just one big part.
 It is actually made up of many different parts and components.

-Most cars will have something called an upper control arm and lower control arm for its front wheels, and possible for its rear wheels too.
+Most cars will have something called an upper control arm and lower control arm for its front wheels, and possibly for its rear wheels too.
 The front wheels have a front suspension and the control arms connect the frame of the vehicle to the front suspension.

-Top 3 Symptoms of Failure Lower Control Arm Bushing
+Top 3 Symptoms of Lower Control Arm Bushing Failure

 As wheels move under the vehicle’s frame, there tend to be vibrations that form in between them.
 The function of the lower control arm bushing is to lower the intensity of these vibrations underneath it as much as possible.
 This will allow the driver to avoid being disturbed by the vibrations while they’re trying to focus on the road.